bagnih/git-slack-app/README.md

 # Slack App

-## Do npm install , to download the dependency and then run build using npm start
+## Do npm install , to download the dependency and then run build using npm start:dev